WICG/webpackage/explainers/navigation-to-unsigned-bundles.md

 using a differently-named header that applies only to bundles.)

-> Browsers might also provide a way for device manufacturers to define an area of the local filesystem that can serve trusted unsigned bundles without any scope restriction.
+> Browsers might also provide a way for device manufacturers to define an area of the local filesystem that can serve authoritative unsigned bundles without any scope restriction.
 This would make it easier to pre-install applications in a way that has a chance of working across different browsers.

 The browser redirects to the bundle's primary URL.
 If that primary URL is within the unsigned bundle scope, it also attaches the bundle itself and its unsigned